Marathon Man (1976)

-Janeway: [In the car with Janeway] All right, things are starting to come together.
+Janeway: [In the car with Babe] All right, things are starting to come together.
 Keep your head down before you get it blown off.
 Those two guys I just wasted work for a man named Christian Szell.
 Does that name mean anything to you?

 Janeway: Szell saw the end early.
-They snuck his brother into America with his diamonds.
+And he snuck his brother into America with his diamonds.
 They're right here in New York in a safe deposit box.
 Szell's brother had the key.
-The only other key kept by Szell in Uruguay.
+The only other key was kept by Szell in Uruguay.
 And now, if he has to come out of hiding to use it, he's gonna expose himself to incredible risk.
 Well, everything worked out fine until his brother got killed in a head-on collision with an oil truck.

 Janeway: Because he knocked it out of the Jews' teeth before he burned them.
 Szell was a dentist.